 The Dreaded “We’ll Be In Touch” By An Interviewer

 When an interviewer tells you they’ll be in touch with you, how should you interpret that?
-If you completed an interview and that’s how the interviewer ended the interview, is this a good sign or a bad sign?
+If you completed an interview and how the interviewer ended the interview, is this a good sign or a bad sign?

 They are coached in this way because hiring decisions are frequently made by committee.
 You may have interviewed with 3-5 employees at the company.
 And part of the hiring process is that all employees meet after their interviews to mention their feedback on you, the candidate.